pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

 }
 ```

 I made quite a few mistakes in the process of writing the code above that the tests helped me catch.
-Most of them were fairly trivial and uninteresting mistakes that I would probably have eventually found anyway, but there is one subtler bug that I have left in that I want to show you.
+Most of them were fairly trivial and uninteresting mistakes that I would probably have eventually found anyway, but there is one subtler bug that I have left in the code above that I want to show you now.

-When I run the tests now I see 8 failed specs.
+When I run the tests I see 8 failed specs.
 This number might vary depending on your time zone.
 Here is one of my failed expectations:

 > DateTime getter returns expected values for property 'monthName'
 > Expected 'December' to equal 'November'.